 The 80-minute film should be of interest to golf aficionados in general, and it does have several local angles that should add to that for those in Colorado.

 Namely, there’s time devoted to the Evans Scholarship, which dates back to 1930 overall but has produced 479 graduates from CU since the 1960s.
 In addition, among those interviewed in “Loopers” is writer Rick Reilly, who grew up in Boulder, graduated from CU and has lived in Colorado for a significant portion of his life.
-Reilly — a member of the National Sportswriters and Sportscasters Hall of Fame after writing for the (Boulder) Daily Camera, the Denver Post, Los Angeles Times, Sports Illustrated and ESPN — definitely knows his fair share of entertaining, laughable caddie stories as he wrote the book, “Who’s Your Caddy?” after caddying for a wide variety of celebrities and colorful characters.
+Reilly — a member of the National Sportswriters and Sportscasters Hall of Fame after writing for the (Boulder) Daily Camera, the Denver Post, Los Angeles Times, Sports Illustrated, ESPN and other freelance online writing jobs — definitely knows his fair share of entertaining, laughable caddie stories as he wrote the book, “Who’s Your Caddy?” after caddying for a wide variety of celebrities and colorful characters.

 Besides that, George Solich, who along with brother Duffy have lent their names and support to the Solich Caddie & Leadership Academy, makes an appearance in the film.
 Both George and Duffy are CU Evans Scholar alums.
 Also in the documentary is recent CU Evans Scholar graduate Zoe Welz.
 And “Loopers” executive producer Jim Packer is a CU graduate.